-My first encounter with psychology was in the sixth grade, where I received a music psychology course at my local conservatory.
+My first encounter with psychology was in the sixth grade, when I took a music psychology course at my local conservatory.
 Immersed inside the realms of neurons and notes stringed together, I found joy in interconnecting two worlds that I never thought would cross paths in a single classroom.
-My teacher gave me a task to interpret the meaning behind Debussy’s Pagodes, a piece that was inspired by a traditional Indonesian music instrument, the Gamelan.
-While listening to this piece, I was amazed on how Debussy was able to express himself through music.
+My teacher gave me a task to interpret the meaning behind Debussy’s Pagodes, a piece inspired by a traditional Indonesian music instrument, the Gamelan.
+While listening to this piece, I was amazed how Debussy was able to express himself through music.
 His emotions were as clear as the day when writing this song: calm, but confused at the same time, as seen through the regular changes in melodies and chords throughout the piece.
-Realizing the connection between music and human emotion, I scrambled to my repertoires finding for hidden meanings inside the music that composers have incorporated.
+Realizing the connection between music and human emotion, I scrambled through my repertoires for hidden meanings inside the music that composers have incorporated.
 Pieces such as Elgar’s Enigma and Tchaikovsky’s Nutcracker convey hundreds of emotions, from the dark horns that symbolize anger to the voice of the piccolo that reminds us of contentment.

 In the 9th grade, my piano teacher and I started a project about music therapy, where we would play in mental health institutions around Jakarta.
-I saw that calming and soothing pieces made others calm and happy, and I realized the contribution of music towards mental health was crucial.
+I saw that calming and soothing pieces made others calm and happy, and I realized the crucial contribution music has towards mental health.
 A few months after the project started, my grandma got diagnosed with Alzheimer’s disease.
 I saw that playing the piano for my grandma made her happy, and the event prompted me to contribute towards the research of finding a cure for memory-related illnesses.

-I would be able to pursue the Independent Major Program at the College of Arts and Sciences, where I am able to integrate and design a major of my choice: the meeting point of psychology and music.
+At Cornell, I would like to pursue the Independent Major Program at the College of Arts and Sciences, where I am able to integrate and design a major of my choice: the meeting point of psychology and music.
 Cornell’s longstanding commitment on holistic education meant that I would be accompanied by an abundance of courses that Cornell has to offer.
 At Cornell’s College of Arts and Sciences, I know the courses would not only require me to learn, but also to innovate, improve and challenge current research methods and cures for memory disorders.

-As an aspiring research psychologist in neuroscience disorders, I am specifically drawn to the class of PSYCH 4910 – Research Methods in Psychology, as this class will serve as a pedestal for my future endeavors in psychological research.
+As an aspiring research psychologist in neuroscience disorders, I am specifically drawn to classes like PSYCH 4910 – Research Methods in Psychology, as this class will serve as a pedestal for my future endeavors in psychological research.
 In this class, I look forward to getting involved in the exchange of ideas with other students, who are all advocating and finding a way to stress the importance of psychological research.
-Furthermore, the class of PSYCH 4180 – Psychology of Music will definitely become the foundation of my study when undergoing the Independent Major Program.
-At Cornell, I believe that I will further my goal of finding a cure of memory-related diseases, as well as make music a major contribution in that certain field.
+Furthermore, PSYCH 4180 – Psychology of Music will definitely become the foundation of my study when undergoing the Independent Major Program.
+At Cornell, I will further my goal of finding a cure of memory-related diseases, as well as make music a major contribution in this field.

-From where I’m from, mental health has always been a stigma because the awareness of it isn’t widespread.
+In [Indonesia?], where I am from, mental health has always been a stigma because the awareness of it is not widespread.
 In high school, I worked alongside a psychologist to raise awareness regarding mental health through seminars.
 I would like to continue this through the Cornell Minds Matter club, where I would learn to mold mental health policies on campus to serve the community in Ithaca.
 I would also like to continue my experiences in debate at the Cornell Debate and Society, where I hope to advocate about mental health issues around the world.